 This feature is available to Premium partners only.
 For more information, check out this resource!

 - What happens to your hashed data after it is uploaded?

-5. Handshake will look for candidates accounts with matching hashed values.
+7. Handshake will begin to search for candidates with matching hashed values.

 - First, Handshake will search using the hashed candidate email against its own database of hashed user emails

-- Handshake does not report on candidates that you have not interacted with in this 12 month window
+- Handshake does not report on candidates that you have not interacted with in this 12-month period

 - Handshake plans to continuously improve its matching algorithm and interaction data set in order to ensure every sourced candidate is matched and reported upon

 - Because of limitations inherent in the matching process, the results may be incomplete

 8. Handshake will generate an output spreadsheet with the information on your interactions on Handshake with matched candidates, one reflecting all exact email matches found and the other with all possible name matches.

 - Only matches who interacted with you on Handshake will be provided

 - Your customer success manager will receive these files and prepare them into an easily understood format

 9. On a regular basis, Handshake deletes all uploaded files to ensure no employer-provided hashed data is stored in perpetuity.

 How Handshake anonymizes candidate data